d2l-ai/d2l-en/chapter_attention-mechanisms/bahdanau-attention.md

         return self._attention_weights
 ```

-Now we can test the seq2seq with attention model.
-To be consistent with the model without attention in :numref:`sec_seq2seq`, we use the same hyperparameters for `vocab_size`, `embed_size`, `num_hiddens`, and `num_layers`.
-As a result, we get the same decoder output shape, but the state structure is changed.
+In the following, we test the implemented
+decoder with Bahdanau attention
+using a minibatch of 4 sequence inputs
+of 7 time steps.

 ```{.python .input}
 encoder = d2l.Seq2SeqEncoder(vocab_size=10, embed_size=8, num_hiddens=16,